 GENE 100 The Making of the Christian Mind (3) Explores the development of a Christian worldview and philosophy of life.
 Studies some alternative worldviews from a Christian worldview perspective.
-Investigates the sacredness of all spheres of human life and action through the works of some of Christianity's leading thinkers and writers.
+Investigates the sacredness of all spheres of human life and the relevance of a Christian worldview to all spheres of human life and action through the works of some of Christianity's leading thinkers and writers.